madelinebriere/voogasalad/doc/USE_CASES_EXTRA.md

 User specifies each wave with the types of enemy, the number of them, and one or more path options.
 If there is more than one path option, each enemy of that type will get assigned one randomly.

+**17. User tries to move a re-draggable object during the game**

+For best results, the user should pause the game, move the object, and then continue.
+However, moving the object while playing will update its new location the same.

+**18. Object is defeated**

+As the map updates, the object will be removed from the screen.
+If object was in a path, the path will now be unobstructed.

+**19. Adding new objects while the game is playing.**

+User must select preferred object, drag and drop onto the screen, and then click secondarily to place the object into the back end grid.